Foundations

 The Mental Model

-1. What data do I need? β†’ Database tables
+1. What data do I need? β†’ That's the database

-2. What does the user see? β†’ Interface (page, component)
+2. What does the user see? β†’ That's the interface

-3. What happens when they act? β†’ API call (the logic)
+3. What happens when they act? β†’ That's the API call

 Next: Databases β†’

-Deep dive into MySQL vs PostgreSQL vs TimescaleDB β€” when to use each, and why TradeCraft needs time-series.
+Deep dive into PostgreSQL vs TimescaleDB β€” when to use each, and why TradeCraft needs time-series.